• Add Review

 Story

-Forestia is a huge forest where plants have become aware and have built kingdoms.
-These beings, called 'Herbaes', live in harmony with nature, worshiping the forest as gratitude.
+Forestia is a vast forest where plants have become aware and built kingdoms.
+Leaves sprout from their heads, flowers adorn their bodies, and bark protects them from the cold.
+These beings, called 'Herbaes,' live in harmony with nature, worshipping the forest in gratitude.

-In the present, Leafko, a very insecure girl, has been chosen as the priestess of the Citadel.
-Guided by the Monarch and her tutor Fertile, she must prepare for the Blossoming Ceremony, a ritual in which new plants will sprout.
-Frustrated with not being able to fulfill her tasks and the pressure that her tutor puts on her, Leafko has nightmares about a dark entity that she can't understand.
+In the present day, Leafko, an insecure young girl, has been chosen as the priestess of the Forestia.
+Under the guidance of her tutor, she must prepare for the Blossoming Ceremony, a sacred ritual during which new plants will sprout.
+Struggling with the pressure, Leafko finds herself haunted by nightmares of a mysterious dark entity that she cannot comprehend.

 Chapter Trailers